AE-BASOL/pong-portfolio/README.md

 ## What changed

 - **Lean ambient backdrop** – the `.ambient` gradients in `src/style.css` remain GPU-friendly so the dark atmosphere stays light on CPU.
-- **Downward launch & endless rally** – the ball now stages just below the paddle until you press **Enter**, then drops into the arena with a slight horizontal bias and never hard-resets during play.
+- **Broader control surfaces** – the ball is ~30 % slower, 1.5× larger, and the paddle is twice as wide so rebounds feel deliberate without losing finesse.
-- **Lower-zone navigation drift** – boxes roam only through the bottom two-thirds of the framed playfield, bouncing off one another while sharing the same boundary as the paddle and ball.
+- **Bottom-lane navigation drift** – boxes now roam only through the lower third of the frame, bouncing softly off each other while staying inside the shared boundary with the paddle and ball.
-- **Static obstacle grid** – every round spawns a set of gray bricks that stay put as permanent colliders; the ball, paddle, and nav boxes all rebound from them using the same physics.
+- **Life loop & restart** – touching the top wall costs one of three glowing lives, shows a “Game Over” overlay at zero, and exposes a restart button that resets lives, positions, and box motion without teleporting targets on hit.
 - **Debug overlay** – press **F** or call `window.__PONG_DEBUG__.set(true)` to view a live FPS/physics readout without touching the main game loop.

 ## Gameplay tuning constants